grep Command in Linux with Examples

 grep -Po '((25[0-5]|2[0-4][0-9]|1?[0-9]{1,2})\.){3}(25[0-5]|2[0-4][0-9]|1?[0-9]{1,2})' firewall.log

 In this example, the -P flag enables PCRE support, while -o prints only the matched IP address.
 The alternating ranges keep each octet between 0 and 255, so bogus values such as 999.999.999.999 never slip through.
-Additionally, install the GNU grep package rather than the BusyBox variant to ensure this option is available.
+Use GNU grep rather than BusyBox grep when a pattern depends on -P.

 192.168.1.10